CuratorOnline/code-challenge/ReadMe.md

-## Garmentier Unattended Code
+## Garmentier Unattended Code Challenge
-Welcome to the Garmentier Code Test.
+Welcome to the Garmentier Code Challenge.

 Our goals for this take home code test is to get to know how you think through a problem.
 We are also looking to evaluate what you value when writing code and how that aligns with Garmentier engineering values.